Agnostic Front: Echoes in Eternity (2021–present)

 In September 2021, Miret revealed that he was diagnosed with cancer earlier that year.
 However, after a lengthy hospital stay and surgery, the cancer is now in remission.
 A GoFundMe page was launched to help Miret pay for his medical bills, after a successful operation the cancer was completely removed.

 After a two-year break due to the COVID-19 pandemic and Miret's cancer diagnosis, AF returned to touring in May 2022 with new drummer Danny Lamagna, who had taken over from Mo following his departure in 2020.
 That same year, the band once again toured with Sick of It All in the New York United Tour.
+In December 2023, the band went on a mini East Coast tour alongside Murphy's Law and Grade, in celebration of the 40th anniversary of their EP United Blood.
 The band continued extensive touring and In December 2024, they announced the New York Blood 2025 Tour alongside the bands Murphy's Law and Violent Way.

 In January 2025, the band announced The Last Warning Tour with Bad Religion, with shows planned in Europe, the UK, Spain and Portugal beginning in May 2025.
 In April 2025, it was announced that the band would be playing at Riot Fest in Chicago in September 2025.
+On July, 22 it was announced the band had signed with Phoenix Music to release their next album they also went on a US tour with Murphy's Law and Strung Out in the Fall of that year.

 In September 2025, the band announced their new album Echoes in Eternity.
 The album was released on November 7, 2025.
 Echoes in Eternity has received many positive reviews since its release.
-Don Lawson of Blabbermouth.net gave the album a 8/10 stating "Echoes in Eternity is as definitive a hardcore experience as anyone is likely to get in 2025.
+Don Lawson of Blabbermouth.net gave the album an 8/10 stating "Echoes in Eternity is as definitive a hardcore experience as anyone is likely to get in 2025.
 Sometimes, it takes the masters to raise the alarm, and here it is, ringing with deafening assurance."
+The album peaked at No. 33 in Germany and No. 100 in Switzerland.
+The band announced an East Coast tour beginning in December 2025 alongside Raw Brigade and Violent.
+The group played a special show in celebration of Vinnie Stigma's 70th birthday December 6 at Irving Plaza.
+In February 2026, they will go on a European tour in support of the album.
+That same month, the band was confirmed to be on the roster for the Louder Than Life festival taking place in Louisville in September.
+During the Summer the band embarked on an extensive European / UK tour, and will also co headline a US tour with Angle dust during the Fall.